 Sharing your experience, or your family member’s experience, means the Inquiry can make recommendations that are necessary to prevent and respond to the abuse of disabled people in care in the future.

 Sharing experiences of abuse will be difficult, but it is important for these stories and accounts to be told and brought into the light.
 Wellbeing support, communication assistance and specialised supports for people with learning disabilities, neurodiversity and cognitive impairments, are all available through the Commission to ensure that everyone has the opportunity to participate as fully as possible.
-Please click here to access the Inquiry’s wellbeing information and contact page if you need support at any time.

 We also want to hear from the whānau, families, friends and support workers of disabled people, as well as current and former staff members of disability care providers and others with information about disabled people’s experiences of abuse or neglect in care.

 If you think you may know something that helps our investigation then please call us confidentially on 0800 222 727 or register online.